-How many minimum-sized MOS transistors can be placed on a square die that is $500\mu$ on a side in a 90nm process?
-(Neglect any bonding pads needed to get the signals to the outside world).
+How many minimum-sized MOS transistors can be placed on a square die that is 1000μ on a side in a 65nm process?
+(Neglect any bonding pads needed to get the signals to the outside world.
+Assume factor of 10 overhead for spacing between transistors).